-Investment Securities and Certificates of Deposit - During 2019, the Company renamed "Marketable Securities and Certificates of Deposit" to "Investment Securities and Certificates of Deposit" on the Consolidated Statements of Financial Condition.
+Investment Securities and Certificates of Deposit and Futures Contracts - During 2019, the Company renamed "Marketable Securities and Certificates of Deposit" to "Investment Securities and Certificates of Deposit" on the Consolidated Statements of Financial Condition.

-Investment Securities include investments in U.S. Treasury securities, corporate, municipal and other debt securities and investments in readily-marketable equity securities, which are accounted for under ASC 320-10, "Investments - Debt Securities" and ASC 321-10, "Investments - Equity Securities," ("ASC 321-10") following the adoption of ASU No. 2016-01, "Recognition and Measurement of Financial Assets and Financial Liabilities" ("ASU 2016-01") in January 2018.
-The securities are carried at fair value on the Consolidated Statements of Financial Condition; the debt securities are valued based on quoted prices that exist in the marketplace for similar issues and the equity securities are valued using quoted market prices on applicable exchanges or markets.
+Investment Securities include investments in U.S. Treasury securities, corporate, municipal and other debt securities and investments in readily-marketable equity securities, which are accounted for under ASC 320-10, "Investments - Debt Securities" and ASC 321-10, "Investments - Equity Securities," ("ASC 321-10").
+The securities are carried at fair value on the Consolidated Statements of Financial Condition; debt securities are valued based on quoted prices that exist in the marketplace for similar issues and equity securities are valued using quoted market prices on applicable exchanges or markets.
 Investment Securities transactions are recorded as of the trade date.
+The Company also periodically enters into futures contracts.
+In accordance with ASC 815, "Derivatives and Hedging," ("ASC 815") futures contracts are carried at fair value.

-The Company invests in readily marketable debt and equity securities which are managed by Evercore Wealth Management L.L.C. ("EWM"), as well as in a portfolio of exchange-traded funds and mutual funds as an economic hedge against the Company's deferred cash compensation program.
-The debt securities are classified as available-for-sale and any unrealized gains and losses are recorded as net increases or decreases to Accumulated Other Comprehensive Income (Loss), net of tax, and realized gains and losses on these securities are included in Other Revenue, Including Interest and Investments, on the Consolidated Statements of Operations.
-Realized and unrealized gains and losses on the equity securities are recorded in Other Revenue, Including Interest and Investments, beginning on January 1, 2018, from the application of ASU 2016-01.
+The Company invests in readily marketable debt and equity securities, as well as in a portfolio of exchange-traded funds and mutual funds, and periodically enters into futures contracts, as an economic hedge against the Company's deferred cash compensation program.
+Debt securities are classified as available-for-sale and any unrealized gains and losses are recorded as net increases or decreases to Accumulated Other Comprehensive Income (Loss), net of tax, and realized gains and losses on these securities are included in Other Revenue, Including Interest and Investments, on the Consolidated Statements of Operations.
+Realized and unrealized gains and losses on equity securities are recorded in Other Revenue, Including Interest and Investments, on the Consolidated Statements of Operations.
+Realized and unrealized gains and losses on futures contracts are recorded in Other Revenue, Including Interest and Investments, on the Consolidated Statements of Operations.
+Realized and unrealized gains and losses on futures contracts are recorded in Other Revenue, Including Interest and Investments, on the Consolidated Statements of Operations.
 EGL and other broker-dealers also invest in fixed income portfolios consisting primarily of U.S. Treasury securities, municipal bonds and other debt securities, which are carried at fair value, with changes in fair value recorded in Other Revenue, Including Interest and Investments, on the Consolidated Statements of Operations, as required for broker-dealers in securities.
 Certificates of Deposit consist of investments with certain banks with original maturities of six months or less when purchased.